natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 **On the bright side :partly_sunny:**

-This means you don't actually need dotnet.exe to build things.
+This means you don't need dotnet.exe to build things.

 From the Visual Studio Developer Command Prompt, these are *usually equivalent